skibrit/web-scrapper/README.md

 ### Feature One:

-User can scrape new property by name/state.
-If any result found individual property will be displayed as individual form in the front end.
-User then can attach photos and save those data into the database.
+Users can scrape new property by name/state.
+If any result found individual property will be displayed as an individual form in the front end.
+The user then can attach photos and save those data into the database.
 Though scraped detail can't be modified in the form.

 ### Feature Two:

-User can search property by name/state/city.
-If any result found those result will be displayed in a table.
-User can view each property detail in the details page.
+Users can search property by name/state/city.
+If any result found those results will be displayed in a table.
+Users can view each property detail on the details page.

 This application has been developed using